Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Background

 In this paper, we focus on three-dimensional insulating systems with an indirect gap, i.e., $\varepsilon_{a \vk_a}-\varepsilon_{i \vk_i}>0, \forall i,a,\vk_i,\vk_a$.
 To simplify the analysis, we assume that the orbitals are exact at any $\vk$ point and the number of virtual orbitals are truncated to a finite number.
 In addition, we assume that the exact orbitals and orbital energies in the TDL are smooth and periodic with respect to their momentum vector index $\vk\in\Omega^*$.
-For systems free of topological obstructions~\cite{BrouderPanatiCalandraEtAl2007,MonacoPanatiPisanteEtAl2018}, these conditions may be replaced by weaker conditions using techniques based on Green's functions, or Hamiltonians defined in the atomic orbital basis instead of the band basis~\cite{ScuseriaAyala1999}.
+This assumption is a restriction in our current analysis.
+For systems free of topological obstructions~\cite{BrouderPanatiCalandraEtAl2007,MonacoPanatiPisanteEtAl2018}, these conditions may be replaced by weaker ones using techniques based on Green's functions, or Hamiltonians defined in the atomic orbital basis instead of the band basis~\cite{ScuseriaAyala1999}.